-This morning, Greek finance minister Yanis Varoufakis announced his resignation on his blog.
-This is despite the "no" vote in the country's referendum on austerity measures, a result which Varoufakis calls "splendid".
-Varoufakis said he "was made aware of a certain preference by some Eurogroup participants, and assorted 'partners', for my... 'absence' from its meetings", and so he's resigning to help Prime Minister Alexis Tsipras reach a deal.
+This morning, Greek finance minister Yanis Varoufakis announced his resignation.
+Varoufakis said he "was made aware of a certain preference by some Eurogroup participants, and assorted 'partners,' for my... 'absence' from its meetings," and so he's resigning to help Prime Minister Alexis Tsipras reach a deal.
 He said he would "wear the creditors' loathing with pride" and called the "no" vote "splendid."

-Varoufakis's anti-austerity ideas are spelled out in his book The Global Minotaur: America, Europe and the Future of the Global Economy.
-Below we're publishing the foreword to that book by Paul Mason, economics editor for Channel 4 News.
+Varoufakis's anti-austerity ideas are spelled out in his book, The Global Minotaur: America, Europe, and the Future of the Global Economy.
+Below we're publishing the foreword to that book by Paul Mason, economics editor for the UK's Channel 4 News.

-On the 20th February 2015 Yanis Varoufakis entered the HQ of the European Union alone – both literally and figuratively.
-He came without advisers, press liaison or bodyguards – and with the Brussels press corps salivating over what seemed like a certain and abject surrender.
+On February 20, 2015, Yanis Varoufakis entered the HQ of the European Union alone—both literally and figuratively.
+He came without advisers, press liaison, or bodyguards—and with the Brussels press corps salivating over what seemed like a certain and abject surrender.
 Sixteen days before that, the European Central Bank had punctured the euphoria of Syriza's election victory by suddenly withdrawing its regular loan facility to the Greek banks, putting them on life support, and triggering a silent run on bank deposits.

-By the time Varoufakis arrived in Brussels, he knew that up €1 billion a day were draining from the Greek banking system: he would, without a deal, be forced to impose capital controls, limiting ATM withdrawals and preventing the removal of cash offshore.
+By the time Varoufakis arrived in Brussels, he knew that up to €1 billion [$1.1 billion] a day were draining from the Greek banking system: he would, without a deal, be forced to impose capital controls, limiting ATM withdrawals, and preventing the removal of cash offshore.
 In the end he signed a deal somewhat short of abject surrender.
-Greece would get leeway to implement measures to counteract austerity; the high levels of government surplus (4 per cent) demanded by the 2011 bailout were waived.
+Greece would get leeway to implement measures to counteract austerity; the high levels of government surplus (4 percent) demanded by the 2011 bailout were waived.

-With the arrival of Syriza in power the Euro Minotaur awakened, looked up and took aim at the most colourful presence in its labyrinth – Varoufakis.
+With the arrival of Syriza in power the Euro Minotaur awakened, looked up, and took aim at the most colorful presence in its labyrinth—Varoufakis.

-Though I'd been engaged with his work for years, I only met Yanis Varoufakis three days before the election of the 25th of January 2015.
-He lucidly laid out his argument, and his plan: Greece was effectively insolvent; Europe's bailout a €320 billion handout to the north European banks to protect them from that fact.
-Unless the eurozone acquired an effective mechanism for recycling fiscal surpluses and deficits – with the mountains of idle savings energized so that they becomeproductive investments, particularly where investment is lagging behind – it was "finished within two years".
+Though I'd been engaged with his work for years, I only met Yanis Varoufakis three days before the election of January 25, 2015.
+He lucidly laid out his argument, and his plan: Greece was effectively insolvent; Europe's bailout a €320 billion [$353 billion] handout to the north European banks to protect them from that fact.
+Unless the eurozone acquired an effective mechanism for recycling fiscal surpluses and deficits—with the mountains of idle savings energized so that they become productive investments, particularly where investment is lagging behind—it was "finished within two years."

 But Varoufakis remained convinced, like the majority of Syriza's economic gurus, that a "good euro" was achievable.
-The auguries were positive: Mario Draghi (President of the European Central Bank) had launched quantitative easing – a €1.6 trillion monetary stimulus – plus he had called for less austerity.
-Jean-Claude Juncker (President of the European Comission) had launched a fund aimed at bringing €300 billion of investment to the stricken eurozone.
+The auguries were positive: Mario Draghi (President of the European Central Bank) had launched quantitative easing—a €1.6 trillion [$1.75 trillion] monetary stimulus—plus he had called for less austerity.
+Jean-Claude Juncker (President of the European Commission) had launched a fund aimed at bringing €300 billion [$330 billion] of investment to the stricken eurozone.
 The politics were lined up in favour of Greece.
-Between the election and the 20th of February Varoufakis learned a lesson on behalf of the entire European left: politicians do not control Europe; the Minotaur does.
+Between the election and February 20, Varoufakis learned a lesson on behalf of the entire European left: politicians do not control Europe; the Minotaur does.

-We don't know whether the reprieve Varoufakis won on the 20th of February will last, expand or get closed down.
+We don't know whether the reprieve Varoufakis won on February 20 will last, expand, or get closed down.
 But we do know the power that fresh ideas alone can bring.
 Varoufakis's straight-talking changed the modus operandi of Euro summits, probably forever.
 His preparedness to expose the workings of power-summitry and pressure threatened to put out of business a press corps whose working lives had been devoted to accommodating it.
 In every conversation there were three audiences: Greece, its debtors, and the workers and youth of Europe.

 Whether they win or lose their fight with the Euro institutions, Syriza have demonstrated the power of theory.
-Varoufakis predicted the catastrophic end of the Greek bonanza, the unsustainability of leveraged finance and the fragmentation of the eurozone – even while the theories acceptable to the Wall Street Journal and Financial Times said the opposite.
-He also told his advisers, from the very beginning, that they could expect a deal with Europe only at "one minute past midnight".
-That is, he theorised the potential accidental outcomes of the crisis too.
+Varoufakis predicted the catastrophic end of the Greek bonanza, the unsustainability of leveraged finance, and the fragmentation of the eurozone—even while the theories acceptable to the Wall Street Journal and Financial Times said the opposite.
+He also told his advisers, from the very beginning, that they could expect a deal with Europe only at "one minute past midnight."
+That is, he theorized the potential accidental outcomes of the crisis too.

 This is an extract from Paul Mason's foreword to The Global Minotaur: America, Europe and the Future of the Global Economy by Yanis Varoufakis, just published by Zed Books.